-By removing excess, stretched out skin, reshaping the breast tissue, and raising the nipple & areola into a more forward position, a cosmetic surgeon can create a more youthful breast contour.
-Stretched, large areolae can also be reduced during breast lift surgery, creating an overall better proportioned, natural looking breast.
+By removing excess, stretched out skin, reshaping the breast tissue, and raising the nipple & areola into a more forward position, a better breast shape might be achieved.
+Stretched, large areolae can also be reduced during breast lift surgery,

 A woman’s breasts often change over time, losing their youthful shape and firmness.
 These changes and loss of skin elasticity can result from:

 - Weight fluctuations

 Common Reasons Women Choose Breast Lift Surgery:

 - To restore a better breast shape following pregnancy & breastfeeding.
 Pregnancy can bring some unwelcome changes to the breasts, often leaving them stretched and sagging.
 A breast lift, with or without implants, can help undo these changes and restore a more aesthetically pleasing appearance.